dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ### Resource actions

 Each resource has a set of available actions that are conditionally enabled based on the resource's current state.
 For example, if a resource is running, the **Stop** action is enabled.
 If the resource is stopped, the **Start** action is enabled.
-Likewise, some actions are disabled when they're unavailable, for example some resources don't have structured logs.
+Likewise, some actions are disabled when they're unavailable, for example, some resources don't have structured logs.
 In these situations, the **Structured logs** action is disabled.

 #### Stop or Start a resource